wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 in the LLC.
 Results show that around 5% of lines that are inserted into the LLC actually see re-reference.
 In addition, most hits are concentrated on a small subset of blocks that see re-reference at all.
+The results from both experiments suggest that not all blocks inserted into the LLC equally contribute to the hit rate.
+In fact, it suffices to only insert the blocks that see many re-references into the LLC, while the rest are not, since the latter will not be re-referenced anyway and do not contribute to the benefit of caching.

 This paper extends the basic RRIP idea by further avoiding caching blocks that have low re-reference counts in the